DaveMorra/Particle-Based-Fluid-Simulation/README.md

 First, clone or download this repository to your local machine ().

 ### Step 2: Run on a local IDE
-Build and run the project in a IDE that supports java. (e.g., IntelliJ IDEA, Eclipse, or javac)
+Build and run the project in any IDE that supports java. (e.g., IntelliJ IDEA, Eclipse, or javac)

 ## Technical Overview
-Todo
+The simulation uses a particle-based physics engine to model fluid-like behavior by updating forces, velocities, and positions for each particle.
+Particles are organized in a spatial grid to efficiently calculate interactions only with nearby neighbors.
+Real-time rendering is handled with Swing, and users can interact with the simulation using mouse events to attract or repel particles.

+Rendering: Swing (JFrame + JPanel)
+Simulation Loop: Updates particles in real time at (Default: 120FPS)
+Physics: Position, velocity, and force calculations
+Interaction: UserMouseEvent to pass mouse input into the environment